Practice Saying Good Morning in Portuguese (Bom Dia & More)

 You'd use "Boa tarde" roughly from noon or 1 PM until the evening starts, usually around 6 PM or when the sun begins setting.
 In Brazil, where the sun sets earlier in some seasons, people might switch to evening greetings a bit sooner.

-Boa noite (good evening/good night)
+Boa noite (Good evening/Good night)

 "Boa noite" serves double duty in Portuguese.
 It means both good evening and good night.
 The pronunciation is "BOH-ah NOY-tchee."
 You'll use this greeting from early evening onwards, and also when saying goodbye at night.

-This differs from English where we distinguish between "good evening" (a greeting) and "good night" (typically a farewell).
+This differs from English, where we distinguish between "good evening" (a greeting) and "good night" (typically a farewell).
 In Portuguese, "Boa noite" covers both situations.
 When you arrive somewhere after 6 PM, you say "Boa noite."
 When you leave at night, you also say "Boa noite."

-Informal Portuguese greetings
+Informal greetings in Portuguese language

 Beyond the time-specific greetings, Portuguese has several casual ways to say hello that work any time of day.